verticalphotoplacer/HeadingCalculator/README.md

 pip install exifread
 ```

-Then, navigate to your local heading_calculator directory and run main.py
+Then, navigate to your local heading_calculator directory and run main.py.
+This will open up the application user interface for use.

 ```
 cd your_path/heading_calculator